Equality Act 2010

 The Equality & Human Rights Commission has information, resources and training materials on various discrimination, diversity and equality issues.

-Action on Hearing Loss offer additional information on disability discrimination and your rights under the Equality Act.
+Royal National Institute for Deaf People (RNID) offer additional information on disability discrimination and your rights under the Equality Act.